 ALTHOUGH.
 Have you tried those red velvet Kit Kats that are out for Valentine’s Day?!
 Maybe my new favorite candy ever.
 And I don’t ever like anything red velvet.
-These are uhhh-mazing.
-I’m gonna buy a truckload of them just in case they never come back again.

 So white chocolate and orange are so perfect together.
 White chocolate and any citrus is delicious but white chocolate and orange is my favorite.

 These cookies are fat and chewy and so loaded with white chocolate chips.
 You know when you get a cookie and there’s, like, 2 chocolate chips in it?
 And it’s the most disappointing thing ever?